mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_07_Service Endpoints.md

     |Resource group | Select **Use existing** and select *myResourceGroup*.|
     |Location| Select **East US** |

-4. After the network security group is created, enter *myNsgPrivate*, in the **Search resources, services, and docs** box at the top of the portal.
+4. After the network security group is created, enter *myNsgPrivate* in the **Search resources, services, and docs** box at the top of the portal.
 When **myNsgPrivate** appears in the search results, select it.
 5. Under **SETTINGS**, select **Outbound security rules**.
 6. Select **+ Add**.
 7. Create a rule that allows outbound communication to the Azure Storage service.
 Enter, or select, the following information, and then select **Add**: